veronicaguerrini/BFQzip/README.md

 4. FASTQ reconstruction and compression.

+Given a FASTQ file containing a collection *S* of reads,...

-We present implementations in both internal memory and external memory, which largely differ in steps 2-4.
+We present implementations in both internal memory and external memory, which largely differ in steps 2,4.

-Step 1 can be performed, indeed, by any tool according to the resources available.
+Indeed, step 1 can be performed by any tool according to the resources available.
 For example, [gsufsort](https://github.com/felipelouza/gsufsort) runs in internal memory, while [egap](https://github.com/felipelouza/egap) and [BCR](https://github.com/giovannarosone/BCR_LCP_GSA) run in external memory.

-Given a FASTQ file containing a collection *S* of reads, both implementations of step 2 need the ebwt(*S*) (EBWT output string) and qs(*S*) (its associated permutation of quality scores), while the external memory version needs in addition the LCP array, lcp(*S*).
+Both implementations of step 2 need the ebwt(*S*) (EBWT output string) and qs(*S*) (its associated permutation of quality scores), while the external memory version needs in addition the LCP array, lcp(*S*).
 The internal memory approach represents ebwt(*S*) via the compressed suffix tree described in [Prezza and Rosone, 2021](https://doi.org/10.1016/j.tcs.2020.11.024), where the lcp(*S*) is deduced from the ebwt(*S*).
+During the FASTQ reconstruction of step 4, the LF-mapping is implemented either in internal memory (via the suffix-tree navigation) or in external memory.

 ## Install